Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Results

-We next provide quantitative comparisons of input and generated firing patterns (Fig~\ref{fig:fig_quantitative}).
-We sampled 500 random points in the $(g_\s, g_\us)$ plane and, for each point, generated a population of 16 neurons using the iterative compensation method.
-These neurons share identical DIC values at threshold and are therefore degenerate by construction, but still display variability in their firing patterns due to the approximation done through DICs constrained only at threshold, and the iterative procedure.
-Such variability remains compatible with degeneracy and reflects biological heterogeneity.
+To quantitatively evaluate reconstruction accuracy, we designed an end-to-end test that mirrors how the pipeline could be used in practice (Fig~\ref{fig:fig_quantitative}).
+We selected four target DIC values in the $(g_\s, g_\us)$ plane, spanning both the spiking and bursting regimes.
+For each target, we generated an \textit{input population} of $256$ neurons using the iterative compensation algorithm.
+These neurons share identical DIC values at threshold and are therefore degenerate by construction, but still display small variability in their firing patterns arising from three sources: the approximation inherent in constraining DICs only at threshold, the iterative compensation procedure, and the noisy injected current.
+Such variability is compatible with degeneracy and reflects biological heterogeneity.
+This first step would, in practice, be replaced by an experimental recording of the activity of a neuron.

-For each of the 500 input populations, we extracted the spike times of the 16 neurons and passed them through the full pipeline, yielding 16 predicted DICs per point.
-Each prediction was then used to generate a new population of 16 neurons via iterative compensation, which results in $16 \times 16$ neurons per point in the DIC space.
-This enabled direct comparison of input and output distributions for key activity descriptors: spiking frequency, intra-burst frequency, inter-burst frequency, burst duration, and number of spikes per burst.